 To craft this signature dessert, simply toss apple slices with cornstarch and sugar, then sprinkle with the topping from this week’s box.

 ½ cup sugar

 1. Preheat the oven to 375°.

-2. Toss the fruit with sugar and cornstarch.
+2. Toss the apples with sugar and cornstarch.

-3. Place in an oven safe dish and add butter dabs to the top.
-Sprinkle the fruit crisp topping evenly over the apple slices, covering completely.
+3. Place in oven safe dish and add butter dabs to the top.
+Sprinkle the fruit crisp topping evenly over the fruit, covering completely.